ASC Farm Standard – Principle 1

 - Implementation of an effective traceability system to assure that only conforming products are sold as ASC certified.

-Because the Legal and Social dimensions are closely intertwined, the proposed criteria and indicators for P1 and P3 were published together for public consultation in 2019, and will go for public consultation again in March/April 2022, after which the feedback received has been used to finalise them.
+Because the Legal and Social dimensions are closely intertwined, the proposed criteria and indicators for P1 and P3 were published together for public consultation in 2019, and will go for public consultation again in March/April 2022, after which the feedback received will be used to finalise them.
 P1 and P3 are scheduled for release in 2022.